lazalong/V-Hello/README.md

 ## Note

+The three most important files are:

+`.vscode/launch.json
+.vscode/tasks.json
+.vscode/prettyprinter.py`

+launch.json contains the commands that you setup when compiling/debugging.
+Before executing the command it will launch a task (if set) such as `"preLaunchTask": "V GCC Debug Build"`

+tasks.json contains the tasks that the command can launch

 Although a very good start, `prettyprinter.py` needs more work.
 Also, if possible, I feel this file should be part of the 'V language support for vs code'

+That's all folks!
+Happy coding!